Dentistry Preprofessional Program

-Dentists work as general dentists in clinical settings or with advanced degrees in specialties such as orthodontia, pediatric dentistry, or hospital and operative dentistry.
+Dentists work as general dentists in clinical settings or with advanced degrees in orthodontia, pediatric dentistry, or hospital and operative dentistry.
 Additional career opportunities include researching dental diseases and treatment techniques.

-At the University of Iowa, dentistry is a professional degree program that requires applicants to complete a minimum of three years of undergraduate college course work prior to admission.
+At the University of Iowa, dentistry is a professional degree program that requires applicants to complete at least three years of undergraduate college course work prior to admission.
 Iowa offers preparatory course work and specialized advising for undergraduate students in any major who plan to apply to dental school.